Parametric Reduced Order Models for the Generalized Kuramoto--Sivashinsky Equations: Numerical Results and Analysis

 For larger $\gamma$ the gKS system becomes deterministic with solutions exhibiting a short transition period before reaching a quasi-periodic state.
 Both the transition period and the quasi-periodic state are initial condition dependent.
 The later makes it hard to predict long term solution behavior especially if the initial condition is not within (or very close to) the training set of initial conditions.
 This phenomenon is illustrated by the following example of recovering gKS solution for $\gamma=3$.

-Figures~\ref{fig9}--\ref{fig10} show the results of $\text{ROM}_j$, $j=1,2,3$, and FOM numerical simulations for $\gamma=3$ and two particular initial conditions (IC1 and IC2).
+Figures~\ref{fig9}--\ref{fig10} show the results of $\text{ROM}_j$, $j=1,2,3$, and FOM numerical simulations for $\gamma=3$ and two particular initial conditions (IC1 and IC2; both not in the training set of the initial conditions).
 All three ROMs accurately reproduce the solution up to $t \simeq 10$, after which the relative $L^2$ error between the ROM and FOM solutions begins to grow, reaching $O(1)$ around $t=40$; see Figure~\ref{fig9}.
 Unlike the transitional case with persistent solution patterns, the ROMs fail to accurately reproduce the quasi-periodic state of the solution.
 However, we observe that $\text{ROM}_2$ performs somewhat better in the long term, offering the best recovery of the quasi-periodic states among all ROMs considered.

 We note that other variants of ROMs described at the beginning of the section were also applied in this example.
 In particular, variants of multi-parameter ROMs with training sets ${\hcA}_i$, $i=1,2,3$, were tested.
 They all demonstrated results no better than $\text{ROM}_1$ or $\text{ROM}_3$.
 Notably, the results for the multi-parameter ROM with training set ${\hcA}_1$ were the least accurate, despite $\gamma=3$ being among the training values for this ROM.
 We omit presenting these results for brevity.
 A similar pattern was observed when ROM and FOM solutions were compared for gKS with $\gamma=5$.